Fill out the form below to download the investment summary.

 Yes, Pelorus is banking with an FDIC state bank.

-Pelorus focuses on value-add transactions, meaning a portion of the loan proceeds is reinvested into the property to enhance the value in tenant improvements or new construction.
+Pelorus focuses on value-add transactions, meaning a portion of the loan proceeds is reinvested into the property to enhance the value of the property which are in tenant improvements or new construction.
 A major differentiator for Pelorus is our experience — most other private lenders have little or no experience in these types of transactions.
 In addition, Pelorus has refined the draw process that the borrower uses to be reimbursed for the improvements made to the property.
 The draw process with most lenders takes 5 – 10 days, whereas Pelorus has streamlined this process to 1 – 3 days.
 This is extremely important in cannabis lending because improvements must be completed to stabilize the asset, which allows for the cannabis operator to start generating income.

 The highest and best use for an alternative use would be another cannabis related business, since that is what the property is zoned, licensed and has tenant improvements for.

-Nationally in any medically licensed state.
+Pelorus can lend nationally in any medically licensed state.

 Yes, BUT it must be a cannabis-friendly account if you’re using a 3rd party custodian such as PENSCO they will not allow investment into our Fund yet.